edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 CTRL-C to turn off your server or open another terminal to continue working inside docker.
 All composer packages and npm packages should be added inside the container.

-This command conects back to the server.
+This command connects back to the docker container from the terminal.

 ```
 docker exec -it phplaravel-container bash